denaldo98/Partaker_Sharer_Advising_Framework/README.txt

 -------------------------------------------- INSTRUCTIONS TO INSTALL AND RUN THE SIMULATION of the PARTAKER-SHARER ADVISING FRAMEWORK --------------------------------------------

 -- Simulation implemented in Python:
-	--> we recomment to install 'python 3.10' (https://www.python.org/downloads/)
+	--> we recommend to install 'python 3.10' or more recent versions (https://www.python.org/downloads/)

--- Required packages (to be installed using the 'pip install <package_name>' command from command line (after having installed python and pip):
+-- Required PACKAGES (to be installed using the 'pip install <package_name>' command from command line (after having installed Python and pip):
-	- numpy (to eventually download and install it: 'pip3 install numpy', from command line)
+	- numpy (to download and install it: 'pip3 install numpy', from command line)
 	- matplotlib (follow same procedure to install)
 	- pickle
 	- time